nicklamiller/rs_take_home/README.md

 * Optimize solution:

 This code is written using Pyspark.
 Because it was ran on my laptop, it is ran in SingleNode cluster mode, but one could supply a SparkSession with custom configurations that include multiple workers and/or a higher spec driver/workers.
 This spark session can then be passed as an argument to the `get_association_counts` function to help scale this solution.

+I chose to make input queries a spark dataframe so that joins and groupBy operations needed to count associations could be distributed across workers if this solution were ran with multiple workers.
+I also assume queries are relatively small compared to disease hierarchy and associations data, so I broadcast the queries dataframe when joining with other other tables to prevent unnecessary shuffling between workers.

 * Parallelization: